0x1eef/trip.rb/README.md

 #### <a id='stacktrace-analyzer-usage'>Usage</a>

-First install the trip.rb and the paint gems.
+First install the trip.rb and paint gems.
 The paint gem is used for colorized output by the analyzer.

 ```